 “In spite of what has happened in the past, I assure your highness that myself and my party have never harbored any sentiment of disloyalty towards your highness person, throne, or dynasty.
 The development of this beautiful country and the betterment of its people is our common aim and interest and I assure your Highness the fullest and loyal support of myself and my organization.
 Not only this, but I assure your Highness that any party, within and without the state, which may attempt to create nay impediments in our efforts to gain our goals, will be treated as our enemy and will be treated as such.
 To achieve the common aim set forth above, mutual trust and confidence must be the mainstay.
 Without this, it would not be possible to face successfully the great difficulties that beset our state on all sides at present.
 Before I close this letter I beg to assure your Highness once again of my steadfast loyalty and pray that God under your Highness’ ages brings such an era of peace, prosperity, and good Government that it may be second to none and be an ideal for others to copy.”

-The following days pro-Kashmir Kak was replaced by Mehr Chand Mahajan and then by pro-India Janak Singh.
+In the following days, pro-Kashmir Kak was replaced by Mehr Chand Mahajan and then by pro-India Janak Singh.
 A telephone line was set up from Jammu to Srinagar, the road from Amritsar to Kashmir was strengthened and the Gurudaspur was given to India.
 (The reason being as it was the only roadway to Kashmir).
 These things happened, soon after Sheikh Abdullah was released.
 By these events, one can understand that India would’ve annexed Kashmir anyway.
-Tribal raid just became the reason.
+The tribal raid just became the reason.
 However, the tribal raid was not what it seemed to be.
 It was engineered.
 The question is who gave Maharaja Hari Singh, who had occupied Kashmir by deceit and with the help of the British colonial empire, the right to decide the future of 4 million Kashmirs(6.9 mils now)?
 Was it democratic to accept that accession and is it democratic to not let the people of Kashmir exercise their choice of self-determination?
 Furthermore, Sheikh Abdullah had more than three chances to remove himself from as the Prime Miniter of Kashmir, but he refused to do so.
 The first opportunity came in 1949 when UNCIP required him to resign so that a Plebiscite Administrator could be appointed, he didn’t do it.
-He also didn’t remove himself in 1950, when UN mediator Sir Owen Dixon submitted his plan. the last was when UN mediator Frank Graham submitted his last report.
+He also didn’t remove himself in 1950, when UN mediator Sir Owen Dixon submitted his plan.
+The last was when UN mediator Frank Graham submitted his last report.
 He refused to remove himself to pave for the appointment of the PA.
-The last British governor-general overlooked the cat that the Government of India act 1935 and Independence act of 1947 didn’t apply to Kashmir but despite that accession was ratified even though the treaty of Amritsar lapsed with the wind-up of the British empire in India.
+The last British governor-general overlooked that the Government of India act 1935 and Independence act of 1947 didn’t apply to Kashmir but despite that accession was ratified even though the treaty of Amritsar lapsed with the wind-up of the British empire in India.
+So, the narrative that Pakistan has to remove its troops first to pave for the plebiscite is completely wrong.
+Furthermore, when S.M Abdullah went to sign Article 370 with Moti Lal Biagra, the constituent assembly lacked any democratic representation with half of the state on the other side of CFL in addition to the fraudulent formation and not to mention that the signing of Article itself violated the Instrument of Accession clause 10 and when it was being signed, the Indian state was obligated under international law to hold a UNSC plebiscite.

 To be continued